lucyzhang3630/Udacity-NanoDegree-Project/Project5 Cat Clicker/README.md

 ## Instructions

 This is a Sample Cat Clicker Project, written by `html`, `css` and `js`.
+By default, the first cat Amy is selected.
+You can change the cat by clicking on the cat name in the `nav` bar.
-It increments the count of clicks every time you click on the cat image, no matter which cat you clicked on.
+It increments the count of clicks every time you click on the cat image.

 To run this project, click on `index.html`, it will run in your default browser